Wraient/curd/README.md

 # Curd

 A cli application to stream anime with [Anilist](https://anilist.co/) integration and Discord RPC written in golang.
-Works on Windows and Linux
+Works on Linux, MacOS and Windows.

 ## Join the discord server